 The roots of this practice are found in early Buddhism, with focus on the teachings of Conditionality (Dependent Arising) and emphasis on learning and unlearning through experience and reflection.
-This orientation to meditation has evolved from my personal meditation practice, and past training and teaching in Recollective Awareness Meditation with Jason Siff.
-Due to a serious conflict within the recollective awareness community, I am no longer affiliated with him or the Skillful Meditation Project.
+This orientation to meditation has evolved from our personal meditation practice, and past training and teaching in Recollective Awareness Meditation.
+Due to the way a serious conflict in the SMP community was handled, we are no longer affiliated with Jason Siff or SMP.

 Why use Meditation and Reflection?